Abhishek-Srivatsasa/SiftOut/README.md

 # Siftout

-A simple janitorial tool for cleaning up your workspace.
+A smart, automated workspace cleaner and security hardener for Python projects.

 ## Installation